 In response to this concern, we note first that as part of our identification strategy we include firm-by-year fixed effects.
 As such, the identification exploits within firm-year variation across plants belonging to the same firm.
 This speaks against the hypothesis that our results are driven by heterogeneity across firms, as for example implied by the existence of "superstar firms."
 To further alleviate this concern, we proxy for national-level product market competition by constructing our employer HHI concentration measures at the national level.
-We first measure the employment share of every firm in a given industry-year cell as: $s{f,j,t} = \frac{emp{f,j,t}}{\sum{f=1}^{N} emp{f,j,t}}$ , where $emp{f,j,t}$ represents total employment in firm f operating in industry f in year f.
-We next calculate the industry-year HHI as the sum of the squared employment shares: f in year f in the local-level HHI, we define two variants of the national-level HHI using
+We first measure the employment share of every firm in a given industry-year cell as: $s{f,j,t} =$ $\frac{emp{f,j,t}}{\sum{f=1}^{N} emp{f,j,t}}$, where $emp{f,j,t}$ represents total employment in firm f operating in industry j in year t.
+We next calculate the industry-year HHI as the sum of the squared employment shares: $HHI{j,t} = \sum{f=1}^{N} s{f,j,t}^2$.

-$\sum{f=1}^{N} s{f,j,t}^2$ .
 As with the local-level HHI, we define two variants of the national-level HHI using either three- or four-digit SIC codes.
-We then include the national-level HHI as a proxy for product market concentration in regression (1).
+We then include the national-level HHI as a proxy for product market concentration in Equation 1.

-Table V shows that the coefficient on national-level HHI (calculated using either 3-digit or 4-digit SIC codes) is positive and statistically significant in columns (2) through (4), inconsistent with the alternative explanation that high levels of national-level employer concentration are associated with lower wages.
-Importantly, even with the inclusion of the national HHI measure of employer concentration, the coefficient on the local HHI remains negative with slightly higher magnitudes than those found in Table II.
+Table 5 shows that the coefficient on national-level HHI (calculated using either 3digit or 4-digit SIC codes) is positive and statistically significant in Columns 2 through 4, inconsistent with the alternative explanation that high levels of national-level employer concentration are associated with lower wages.
+Importantly, even with the inclusion of the national HHI measure of employer concentration, the coefficient on the local HHI remains negative with slightly higher magnitudes than those found in Table 2.

-III.C.
-Using Mergers and Acquisitions to Instrument for Local Employer Concentration
+C. Using Mergers and Acquisitions to Instrument for Local Employer Concentration

 Our results thus far document a negative relation between local employer concentration and wages.
 In order to better identify the link between employer concentration and wages, our results rely on within-firm or within firm-by-year variation, controlling for cross-industry heterogeneity and plant-level productivity.
 In this section, we attempt to further alleviate omitted-variable concerns by employing an instrumental variable (IV) approach.
-Following previous literature identifying mergers and acquisitions (M&As) as a key driver of increased concentration and market power of firms in a given industry (e.g., Kim and Singal 1993;

-Grullon, Larkin, and Michaely 2016; Naidu, Posner, and Weyl 2018), we use M&A activity as an IV for local labor market concentration.
+Following previous literature identifying mergers and acquisitions (M&As) as a key driver of increased concentration and market power of firms in a given industry (for example, Kim and Singal 1993; Grullon, Larkin, and Michaely 2019; Naidu, Posner, and Weyl 2018), we use M&A activity as an IV for local labor market concentration.
+We focus on M&As since ordinary plant openings and closings (which may affect local employer concentration) are likely driven by local economic conditions - which in turn have a direct effect on wages.
+In contrast, M&A activity and the plant ownership switches it entails, enable us to exploit variation in plant ownership and concentration that is not driven by plant openings or closings.